waveney/chippenham/README.md

 Then run int/Initialise.php - this will create appropriate subdirectories and populate the database with appropriate initial tables and values

-It will (soon?) track changes to the structure of the database and automatically update as appropriate.
+It tracks changes to the structure of the database and automatically updates as appropriate.

 See int/AdminGuide.php for a lot more about the system admin